-A key function of the quality infrastructure is to collaboratively set and attain meaningful performance goals at all levels of the system.
+A key function of the quality infrastructure is to set and attain meaningful performance goals collaboratively at all levels of the system.
 Quality Committees are responsible for making recommendations for performance benchmarks or targets for relevant KPIs with support from the Office of QA.
 Performance targets will be agreed upon by the Office of QA and relevant program staff.
 Targets should include consideration for baseline findings and a goal to improve or sustain indicator levels.
-In cases where a benchmark is not available or where a target is not appropriate-due to measures new to collection or not having an expected threshold yet due to pandemic or implementation impacts-Quality Committees will monitor for changes in patterns or trends.
+In cases where a benchmark is not available or where a target is not appropriate-due to measures new to collection or not having an expected threshold yet due to unprecedented influences (e.g., COVID-19 pandemic) or implementation-related impacts-Quality Committees will monitor for changes in patterns or trends.
 The Office of QA will provide guidance to Quality Committees and bureau/program leadership in performance measurement, including assisting with establishing targets and benchmarks.
-Guidance and recommendations will be provided based on existing program or state policy, recent literature or statistics, and provide support as needed to staff by discussing needs to help with identifying benchmarks including program level reviews.
-The Office of QA is embedded in this work by participating in program level reviews and relevant meetings.
-The Quality Committees and Executive Steering Committee will have additional influence on guidance and support provided and stakeholders also have opportunities to provide feedback in commission/collaborative meetings.
+Guidance and recommendations may be provided based on existing program or state policy and recent literature or statistics.
+The Office of QA is embedded in this work by participating in program-level reviews and relevant meetings.
+The Quality Committees and Executive Steering Committee may influence guidance and support, and stakeholders also have opportunities to provide feedback in commission/collaborative meetings.

 Required performance measures may be included in vendor contracts and may also include incentives or penalties related to performance outcomes.
-Additionally, where more formal intervention is needed, Performance Improvement Project Teams may be required in collaboration with vendors.
-As with the process described above, the quality committee and/or relevant program leads will determine when a PIP is needed related to a vendor activity and needs to be further addressed.
+Additionally, where more formal intervention is needed, PIP teams may be required in collaboration with vendors.
+As with the process described above, the Quality Committee and/or relevant program leads will determine when a PIP is needed related to vendor activities.